unspecifier/quizzler/src/markdown/nha-modules.md

 ## Question 1 of 15

 Which of the following describes the practice of routinely submitting claims that have the same coding or modifier errors?

-INCORRECT
+- ❌ Upcoding

-Upcoding is a category of fraud, not abuse.
+> Upcoding is a category of fraud, not abuse.
 This is billing abuse, which can occur unintentionally because of claim errors, including inaccurate code or modifier assignment.

-© overpayment

-INCORRECT
+- ❌ Overpayment

-Overpayment will not occur for this type of claim: it will be rejected.
+> Overpayment will not occur for this type of claim: it will be rejected.
 This is billing abuse, which can occur unintentionally because of claim errors, including inaccurate code or modifier assignment.

-© Abusive billing pattern
+- ✅ Abusive billing pattern

-CORRECT ire

-Abusive billing patterns can occur unintentionally in organizations due to claim errors, including inaacurate coding or modifier assignment
+> Abusive billing patterns can occur unintentionally in organizations due to claim errors, including inaccurate coding or modifier assignment

-not rendered

-© Billing for serv
+- ❌ Billing for services not rendered

-INCORRECT

-Billing for services not rendered is considered fraud.
+> Billing for services not rendered is considered fraud.
 This is billing abuse, which can occur unintentionally because of claim errors, including inaccurate code or modifier assignment.

 ## Question 2 of 15

 Which of the following refers to the act of controlling access to records, protecting patient health information from destruction or loss, and providing employee training?